jadecobra/python_tdd_exercises/source/data_structures/lists/list_comprehensions.rst

   .. code-block:: python

       a_list = []
-      for item in container:
+      for item in iterable:
           a_list.append()

   and

   .. code-block:: python

-      [item for item in container]
+      [item for item in iterable]

   Is that in the first case I have to